leticiaplang/leticiaplang/README.md

 ▫️ I'm usually working on my profile, site and projects, so let me know if I can answer questions about some work in progress

-▫️ I recommend you access [My Universe](https://leticiaplang.github.io).
+▫️ I recommend you access [My Data Universe](https://leticiaplang.github.io).
 There I have all my publications with it's abstract and links (GitHub or My Publications) to get an optimized search.

 ▫️ At [My Publications](https://leticiaplang.github.io/lpl_posts/) I have all my notebooks published as article.
 It's better if your are not familiar with GitHub and have time to open each publication and discover the content.